-An emergency braking lawsuit is worried that any AEB-equipped Nissan has defective sensors in the front grille.
+The first lawsuit filed in the Northern District of California says any AEB-equipped Nissan has defective sensors in the front grille.

 The owner’s manuals for many of the vehicles admit the automatic emergency braking systems do “not function in all driving, traffic, weather and road conditions.”
 But the plaintiff says the manual leaves out the part about how the systems can cause vehicles to suddenly stop even when no objects are in the driving lane.

 The lawsuit includes all former and current owners / lessees of the 2015+ Altima, Armada, Leaf, Maxima, Murano, Rogue, Rogue Sport, Sentra, and Pathfinder.